 Anne-Marie Kee joined the Lakefield College School community in August 2017 as Head of School / Head of Foundation and is the 12th Head of School in our 137-year history.

-Since joining the national organization in 2005, she has collaborated with leaders across Canada to introduce a number of initiatives.
+Since joining the national organization in 2005, she collaborated with leaders across Canada to introduce a number of initiatives.
 A firm believer in research, she launched the National Tracking Project to understand young alumni success in university, co-authored the National Technology Project: A Report on Effective Practice,

 created the first National Parent Motivational Survey